 In 2015, Beau died of brain cancer at the age of 46.
 The younger Biden was seen as a rising star of US politics and had intended to run for Delaware state governor in 2016.

-The elder Biden has credited Beau with encouraging him to run again, and has used both tragedies on the trail to explain why healthcare - one of his signature policy goals - is "personal" to him.
+The elder Biden has credited Beau with encouraging him to run again, and during the campaign used both tragedies to explain why healthcare - one of his signature policy goals - is "personal" to him.

-Mr Biden garnered considerable goodwill following Beau's death, which served to highlight Mr Biden's central strengths: a reputation as a kind and relatable family man.
+Mr Biden garnered considerable goodwill following Beau's death, which served to highlight one of Mr Biden's central strengths: a reputation as a kind and relatable family man.

 This perceived warmth is not without its pitfalls.
-After entering the 2020 race, he fended off accusations of unwelcome physical contact during interactions with female voters - complete with uncomfortable accompanying footage.
+After entering the 2020 race, he faced accusations of unwelcome physical contact during interactions with female voters - complete with uncomfortable accompanying footage.

-But the avuncular politician responded by saying he is an empathetic person, though he accepted standards had changed.
+But the avuncular politician responded by saying he was an empathetic person, though he accepted standards had changed.
 The episode, however, stoked a perception for some that he was out of touch.